James Island (South Carolina)

+James Island is an island in South Carolina off the coast of Charleston.
+The island is separated from Charleston by the Ashley River.
+About one-half of the island lies within the city limits of Charleston, and the remainder of the island is made up of the Town of James Island and unincorporated areas.
+The island has a population of approximately 35,000 people.
+Several Civil War skirmishes took place on the island.

+Geography

-James Island is one of South Carolina's most urban Sea Islands; nearly half of the island sits within Charleston city limits.
+James Island is one of South Carolina's most urban Sea Islands.
+Nearly half of the island sits within Charleston city limits.
 The island is separated from peninsular downtown Charleston by the Ashley River, from the mainland by Wappoo Creek and the Wappoo Cut, and from Johns Island by the Stono River.
 It lies inshore of Morris Island and Folly Beach.

+History

-Fort Sumter, located on an island just off the eastern tip of James Island, is the site of the first battle of the Civil War.
+Fort Sumter, located on an island just off the eastern tip of James Island, was the site of the first battle of the Civil War.
 Bombardment of Fort Sumter was started from Fort Johnson which is located on the eastern portion of James Island.

 Several significant military engagements took place on island, including the battles of Secessionville (1862), Grimball's Landing (1863) and Grimball's Causeway (1865).
 All of these battles were alternately known as the "Battle of James Island".

-On November 14, 1782, Tadeusz Kościuszko, Colonel of the Continental Army, led the last known armed action of the Revolutionary War against the British and nearly was killed.
-Later, The Continental Congress named Kosciuszko Brigadier General for his service in both the North, including his assistance to General Gates at the Battle of Saratoga, and brilliant efforts assisting General Greene in saving the South Region Army from Cornwallis' forces.

 James Island land was long largely agricultural with Sea Island cotton forced-labor farms covering much of the island.
 Growth accelerated after World War II and James Island became a suburban bedroom community to Charleston.